-- Appendix A: NASA Research and Technology Development to Support Crew Health and Performance in Space Exploration Missions proposals are solicited in the areas of Physiological Stress and Clinical Incidence Onboard the International Space Station, Vertebral Strength Analysis in Astronauts after Long Duration Spaceflight on ISS: Analysis and Evaluation of Existing Data, Tissue Sharing Opportunities from a 90-Day Hind-Limb Rat Suspension Study, Identification and Maintenance of Team Shared Mental Models over Long Durations, Effective Team Composition for Long Duration Space Exploration, Lighting Protocols for Exploration HERA Campaign, Automated Tools for Scheduling Behavioral Countermeasures for Exploration HERA Campaign, Investigate Effects of Acute CO2 Exposure with Existing Measures, Asynchronous Behavioral Health Treatment Techniques, Innovative Research in Behavioral Health and Performance for the Human Exploration Research Analog (HERA), Host-Microbe Virulence Mechanisms, Electronic Procedures for Autonomous Crews, and Generalizable Skills and Knowledge for Exploration Missions.
-Unless otherwise noted, these projects are expected to be multiple year efforts. - Appendix B: NSBRI Research and Technology Development to Support Crew Health and Performance in Space Exploration Missions - proposals are solicited in the areas of Cardiovascular Alterations, Human Factors and Performance, Musculoskeletal Alterations, Neurobehavioral and Psychosocial Factors, Sensorimotor Adaptation, and Smart Medical Systems and Technology.
-These projects are expected to be multiple year efforts. - Appendix C: NASA Human Research Program Omnibus Opportunity proposals are solicited that address any of the risks listed in the Integrated Research Plan.
-These projects are expected to last no more than one year. - Appendix D: NASA Ground-Based Studies in Space Radiobiology proposals are solicited in the area of Space Radiation Biology utilizing beams of high charge and energy particles simulating space radiation at the NASA Space Radiation Laboratory (NSRL), at Brookhaven National Laboratory (BNL) in Upton, New York.
-These projects are expected to be multiple year efforts.
-This appendix is expected to be released in early 2015.
+- Appendix A: NASA Research and Technology Development to Support Crew Health and Performance in Space Exploration Missions - proposals are solicited that address specific research emphases of the Behavioral Health and Performance, Human Health Countermeasures, and Space Human Factors and Habitability Elements.
+Unless otherwise noted, these projects are expected to be multiple- year efforts. - Appendix B: NSBRI Research and Technology Development to Support Crew Health and Performance in Space Exploration Missions proposals are solicited in the NSBRI team areas of Human Factors and Performance, Musculoskeletal Alterations, Neurobehavioral and Psychosocial Factors, Radiation Effects, and Smart Medical Systems and Technology.
+These projects are expected to last no more than one year. - Appendix C: NASA Human Research Program Omnibus Opportunity proposals are solicited that address any of the risks listed in the Integrated Research Plan.
+These projects are expected to last no more than one year. - Appendix D: NASA Human Research Program Artificial Gravity Opportunity proposals are solicited that address research emphases related to Artificial Gravity.
+Unless otherwise noted, these projects are expected to be multiple-year efforts. - Appendix E: NASA Ground-Based Studies in Space Radiobiology proposals are solicited in the area of Space Radiation Biology to use beams of high-charge, high-energy particles simulating space radiation at the NASA Space Radiation Laboratory (NSRL), at Brookhaven National Laboratory (BNL) in Upton, New York.
+These projects are expected to be multiple-year efforts.

-Additional appendices may be issued throughout the year as needed.
-Investigators may submit more than one proposal in response to this NRA; however, identical proposals may NOT be submitted to more than one solicited research response area appendix.
+Additional solicited proposal opportunity appendices may be issued throughout the year as needed.
+Investigators may submit more than one proposal in response to this NRA; however.identical.new proposals may NOT be submitted to more than one solicited research response area appendix.